kevinyswong/kevinyswong.github.io/index.md

-  Kennedy, a Republican, first confirming that one of the witnesses, Bruce Bartlett, was attending the hearing on the side of Democrats, commences (at 1:42:39) his approach which runs at all odds against every other senator's reliance on decent sense, in contrary to everyone else's facts and figures, rhyme and reason: he divines his victim's convictions through the victim's old tweets.
+  Kennedy, a Republican, first confirming that one of the witnesses, Bruce Bartlett, was attending the hearing on the side of Democrats, commences (at 1:42:39) his approach which runs at all odds against every other senator's reliance on decent sense, contrary to everyone else's facts and figures, rhyme and reason: he divines his victim's convictions through the victim's old tweets.
 Senator Kennedy, we see, adheres to the motto: "By thy tweets shall ye be known!"
 After reading out a barrage of Bartlett's openly divisive tweets, Senator Kennedy calmly concludes his inquiry with a sharp retort: "Mr.